jigar-dhulla/laravel-http-to-curl/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/jigarakatidus/laravel-http-to-curl.svg?style=flat-square)](https://packagist.org/packages/jigarakatidus/laravel-http-to-curl)

-Simple tool to dump the raw curl command from Laravel HTTP Request.
+This package has two use-cases:
+1. Simple dump and die with curl command for local development for troubleshooting the http request.
+2. Enable logging curl command for each request in the logs.

 ## Installation